Choosing a Funeral Home 9-20-19

-In New Jersey, law designates the order of consanguinity (next-of-kin) that must be followed to determine who controls the disposition of human remains.
-No one outside of this lineage can authorize a funeral without written authorization from a judge.
-See the “Controlling Your Own Funeral” section of this Website for more information.
+New Jersey law designates the order of consanguinity (next-of-kin) that must be followed to determine who controls the disposition of human remains.
+No one outside of this lineage can authorize a funeral without written authorization from a judge or an appointment as a funeral agent.
+See the “Controlling Your Own Funeral” section of this website for more information.

 2) Check for Prearrangements

-The deceased may have made funeral arrangements in advance with a funeral home.
+The decedent may have made funeral arrangements in advance with a funeral home.
 If so, there should be paperwork stating as such.